Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTAPPL.md

 ---

-    title: Assigning  a transfer owner
+    title: "Assigning  a transfer owner - CFTAPPL"
-    linkTitle: Transfer owner assignment - CFTAPPL
+    linkTitle: "Transfer owner assignment - CFTAPPL"
-    weight: 240
+    weight: 230

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 For a specified transfer and file or message identifier, Transfer CFT assigns the USERID identifier defined in the corresponding CFTAPPL command.